karimalmk/portfolio-optimization/notes.md

 ## Current bugs:
-- Whenever you rename and reload the strategies drop-down, you must auto-select the portfolio which was last/previously selected!
+- Whenever you rename and reload the strategies drop-down, you must auto-select the portfolio which was last/previously selected! (index.js)
-    - Review the load strategies dropdown for default selection
+    - Review the load strategies dropdown for default selection (index.js)
+- Fix weighted average price on stock basis (index.py)

 ## Learning opportunities:
 - Know when to use which HTTP request